 GHIST 2024

-The competition consisted of four demographic history inference challenges of escalating expected difficulty.
+The competition consisted of four demographic history inference challenges of varied expected difficulty.
 For each challenge, we provided a VCF file with genomic data, and competitors submitted a simple text file with their inferences.
 We had roughly 60 registered participants, with 47 submissions to the simplest challenge and 12 to the most complex.
-The top competitors are co-authors on the publication describing the competition that is being drafted.
+The top competitors are co-authors on the paper describing the competition.

-The Design Committee for the 2024 competiton was Katie Lotterhos, Andrés Moreno-Estrada, Peter Ralph, and Adam Siepel.
+The Design Committee for the 2024 competition was Katie Lotterhos, Andrés Moreno-Estrada, and Adam Siepel.

 Frequently Asked Questions